Table of Contents

-Companies must provide employee benefits in El Salvador which are included in the country’s labor law.
+Companies must provide employee benefits in El Salvador that are enumerated in the country’s labor law.

-Complying with the obligations outlined in the work contract is not all that needs to be done by employees and employers.
-It is also the law that companies provide certain, legally outlined, and prescribed employee benefits in El Salvador.
+Complying with the obligations outlined in the work contract is not all that needs to be done by Salvadoran employees and employers.
+It is also the law that companies provide certain, legally prescribed employee benefits in El Salvador.

 The on-time payment of wages, fair scheduling, days off, maternity and sickness leave, as well as certain legally defined bonuses, are specifically mentioned in the Salvadoran Labor Code and are monitored by the nation’s Ministry of Labor.

 All companies must pay a number of defined employee benefits in El Salvador but are free to offer perks that are beyond those which the government mandates.
 These may include things such as shares in the company, extra pay, and discounts on certain products and services.

 Below are brief explanations of the employee benefits in El Salvador that should be provided to each worker.